JasonZeb/pdsnd_github/README.md

 ### Description
 Extracts important data multiple datasets to anaylze using python Did this with three datasets
+Used the data to hopefully improve profits made by bikeshare

 ### Files used
 Python.py